knogle01/CO2-Predictions-from-Vehicles-marketed-in-France-in-2013/README.md

 <img width="1619" height="776" alt="Screenshot 2026-03-10 at 5 37 44 PM" src="https://github.com/user-attachments/assets/ff978cd2-113e-4cf3-8f56-a7e5735a0b37" />

-## 3.3 Fuel and Body Type Distribution
+## 3.3 Distribution Fuel and Body Type
-### Distribution of Body Types and Fuel Types

 - **Minibuses dominate the dataset**, with far more entries than any other body type.
 - Other body types such as **berlines (sedans), breaks (wagons), and SUVs** appear but at much lower frequencies.